Owls Class (EYFS) is taught by Mrs Vikki Rowley with assistance from Mrs Angie Heffernan.

 At Long Wittenham we recognise that you, the parent, are your child’s first educator and that you know your child ‘inside and out’.
 We actively seek your co-operation to help us build a full and comprehensive picture of your child’s learning.
 Their learning journey is a working document and we would like you to be involved in shaping it.
 We have a basket full of ‘wow’ slips which you will be invited to take home to fill in with special experiences, things your child might like to share with us as well as moments of learning.
 We also send home a maths bag and a pocket-sized class book which can be shared at home.
 Please do also use their reading log books to share any questions or comments relating to their reading.

-We have recently started to use the Class Dojo app to regularly communicate with parents.
+We use the Class Dojo app to regularly communicate with parents.
 Parents are able to comment and add information about their child's learning via the app.